 Jockey's Ridge at Jockey's Ridge State Park

-Jockey's Ridge State Park is a fascinating 420-acre park and a recreational area where Outer Banks visitors are able to explore the highest sand dunes on the entire Atlantic coast.
-Consisting of three sand peaks, amounting to about 6,000,000 dump truck loads, this constantly shifting ridge is often called The Living Dune.
-In addition to the dunes, Jockey's Ridge includes two other ecological environments: a Maritime Thicket and the Roanoke Sound Estuary.
-Among other things, hang-gliding is a popular activity at Jockey's Ridge.
+Jockey's Ridge State Park is a fascinating 420-acre park and a recreational area in North Carolina's Outer Banks where you'll find the highest sand dunes on the entire Atlantic coast.
+The three peaks, known collectively as the Living Dune ridge given their ever-shifting nature, are composed of a total of about 6,000,000 dump truck loads of sand.
+In addition to the dunes, Jockey's Ridge includes two other ecological environments: a maritime thicket and the Roanoke Sound Estuary.
+Visitors can go hiking, kayaking, and even hang-gliding here.

 World's Most Popular Theme Park